 Sadly, churches typically only address a few of the key beliefs that we need to change.
-Many lies that lock people in poverty or oppression are overlooked.
+Many lies that lock people in poverty or 6 Our beliefs shape our behavior.
+Our lives, likewise, are impacted by the beliefs and behaviors of those around us.
+9 9 oppression are overlooked.
 In the Majority World, some of the most common misbeliefs are:

-• We are born poor, we will die poor; there is nothing we can do to change our destiny.
+We are born poor, we will die poor; there is nothing we can do to change our destiny.
 Most poor people around the world believe that poverty is their destiny.
 If they are subsistence farmers, they believe their children will be farmers and their grandchildren will be farmers.
 They see little point in educating their children past grade two or three, when they achieve basic literacy.
 They have no expectation that their children could be doctors, engineers, or anything but a farmer.